Mook-as/stackato-doc/user/reference/client-ref.rst

 	    The once-off authentication token to use for the current operation.

-        --non-interactive
+        --token-file

+	    Path to an existing and readable file containing the targets and authorization tokens.

+        --trace

+	    Activate tracing of the issued REST requests and responses.
+	    This option is a no-op now.
+Tracing is always active.
+See the 'trace' command to print the saved trace to stdout.

+        -n
           Alias of --no-prompt.
-        --no-trace
+        -t
-          Complementary alias of --trace.
+          Alias of --trace.
-        --no-prompt

-	    Disable interactive queries.

-        --password

-		The new password.
-If not present it will be interactively asked for.

-            </div></div>

-.. _command-register:
+.. _command-stackato register:

-      register  *<name>*
+      stackato register  *<name>*
         Register a new user in the current or specified target.
 This operation requires administrator privileges, except if "allow_registration" is set server-side.

         .. raw:: html